-The platform attribute defines which platform the fix is intended for, if its parent Rule applied to multiple platforms.
-The value of the platform attribute should be one of the platform strings defined for the benchmark.
+The platform attribute defines the platform for which the fix is intended, if its parent Rule applied to multiple platforms.
+The value of the platform attribute should be one of the platform strings defined for the Benchmark.
 If the fix's platform attribute is not given, then the fix applies to all platforms to which its enclosing Rule applies.